Claudia Russell: Early life

 Russell was born to Gilbert Russell né Val Rosing and Marilyn Pendry.
 Rosing was a well-known British crooner best known as the vocalist on the original BBC recording of "Teddy Bears' Picnic".
 Pendry was a dancer in TV shows, stage productions and MGM feature films, including White Christmas and An American In Paris.
 Russell's parents divorced in 1960.

 Career

 Russell has released five CDs: Song Food (2000), Ready To Receive (2004), Live Band Tonight, (2007), All Our Luck Is Changing (2013), and Lover's Tree (2018).

 Russell is often encouraged by her husband/musical collaborator, Bruce Kaplan.

 Russell tends to use a close knit group of musicians that includes percussionist Debra Dobkin, Dobro and guitar player Eric Lewis, keyboardist Carl Byron and her husband Bruce Kaplan on guitar and mandolin.

-She is known to play often in the midwest and has a fondness for Door County, Wisconsin.
-Their music is served up with a generous helping of homespun humor and shaggy dog stories, making for a heartfelt and humorous experience of deeply engaging music.
+She has performed frequently in the Midwestern United States, including performances in Door County, Wisconsin, a region with which she has been particularly associated.
+Reviews of her performances have noted the incorporation of humor and storytelling alongside musical performances.